Meet the passionate individuals who make Phantom Regiment happen

 Missy was a member of the Phantom Regiment color guard from 1991 to 1994.

 She lives in Arlington, Tenn., with her husband, Scott, and their two lab mix rescues (Dallas and Tiffany).
-Missy and Scott are the proud parents of two sons, AJ and Tristan, who both attend The
+Missy and Scott are the proud parents of two sons, AJ and Tristan, who both attend The University of Memphis.

 He is a project manager for SPM implementations at STERIS Corp.
 Prior to his current position, he was operations manager at JAUST Consulting Partners (2017-18) and a program manager on the business applications team at Vista Consulting Group, the operations consulting arm of Vista Equity Partners (2015-17).